Yesterday we presented home-brewed iced tea. Today, we have iced tea with a kick.

 Start by mixing a teaspoon of liqueur into an 8-ounce glass of tea; add more to taste.
 The sweetness of the liqueur offsets the need for sugar or honey and lets you enjoy the elegant nuances of the drink.

-But those who needs things sweeter can add a bit of simple syrup, superfine sugar, agave or honey.
+But those who need things sweeter can add a bit of simple syrup, superfine sugar, agave or honey.

 While you can create a tea-based cocktail by using an entire shot of liqueur, using a smaller amount creates an enhanced iced tea rather than an alcoholic drink.